MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/auto-update.md

 ## Overview

-*   A manifest may contain an `update_url` field.
-It points to a location for doing update checks.
-*   The content returned by an update check is an update manifest XML document.
-It lists the latest version of an extension.

-Every few hours, the Microsoft Edge checks whether each installed extension or app has an update URL.
-For each one, it sends a request to the update URL to search for an update manifest XML file.
-If the update manifest XML file mentions a newer version than that installed, Microsoft Edge downloads and installs the newer version.
+Every few hours, Microsoft Edge checks whether each installed extension or app has an update URL.
+Extensions can specify an update URL using the `update_url` field in the manifest, which points to a location to perform an update check.
+For each `update_url`, it sends requests for updated manifest XML files.
+If the update manifest XML file lists a newer version than that installed, Microsoft Edge downloads and installs the newer version.
 The same process works for manual updates, where the new `.crx` file must be signed with the same private key as the currently installed version.

 > [!NOTE]
 > In order to maintain user privacy, Microsoft Edge does not send any `Cookie` headers with auto-update manifest requests, and ignores any `Set-Cookie` headers in the responses to those requests.